shaisachs/the-check/README.md

 Frankie shrugged.
 “They’ve got opinions.”

-### 8. The magical phenomenon emerges
+***

 It happened on a Tuesday.
 Of course it was a Tuesday.

-Augusta had scanned thousands of receipts by then, feeding Johnny’s notes into a simple indexing program she wrote to categorize dates, patrons, orders, and any scribbled observations.
-The program was basic—just enough to filter and search.
+Augusta had scanned thousands of receipts by then, feeding them into a simple indexing program she wrote to categorize dates, patrons, orders, and any scribbled observations.
+The program was basic - just enough to filter and search.

 Except it wasn’t behaving like a basic program.

-She searched a name to test something and the program suggested three others who were frequent booth-sharing companions—except Johnny hadn’t linked them.
-Then two invoices cross-referenced despite having no overlapping data.
+She searched a name to test something and the program suggested three others who were frequent booth-sharing companions.
+Except she hadn't asked it to.
+And none of their checks indicated anything about booth-sharing.

 “Odd,” Augusta murmured.